neo4j/graphql/docs/rfcs/rfc-006-auth-plugin.md

 ## Problem

-Neo4j GraphQL uses the [Node.js `crypto`](https://nodejs.org/api/crypto.html) library to decode an incoming JWT and If this usage could be extracted into a 'plugin' it would path the way for future developer tools surrounding Neo4j GraphQL such as Neo4j Desktop interoperability.
+Neo4j GraphQL uses the [Node.js `crypto`](https://nodejs.org/api/crypto.html) library to decode an incoming JWT, and If this usage could be extracted into a 'plugin' it would path the way for future developer tools surrounding Neo4j GraphQL such as Neo4j Desktop interoperability.

 ## Proposed Solution